-- Consumers typically keep a promo product from one to five years, but that women may keep an item for up to 10 years.
+- Consumers typically keep a promo product from one to five years, but some may keep an item for up to 10 years.

-Here are five ways we see products and merchandise used to enhance conferences:
+Here are five ways to use products and merchandise to enhance conferences:

 - Education — Our favorite example from the interview mentioned above is to create Influencer Kits.
 The kits are given to those you want to educate about your brand or products and they help generate buzz before your conference starts.
 Think of it as an “experience in a box.”
 Especially when engaging with the media or bloggers – they will write about it, take photos, and share on social media.